khaors/geocompr/main.md

 ### Vector data

-The dataset `cycle_hire_osm` represents all cycle hire locations across London, take from OpenStreetMap (OSM).
+The dataset `cycle_hire_osm` represents all cycle hire locations across London, taken from OpenStreetMap (OSM).
 It is automatically loaded by the **spData** package, meaning we do not have to load it, and its CRS can be queried as follows: